 Liberal Studies Courses

-Electives offer students the opportunity to explore in depth particular interests in the history and theory of design, as well as in general education.
+Electives offer students the opportunity to explore in depth particular interests in the history and theory of design and to expand their general education.

 For more information on this semester's offerings, click the images below.